 Pregnant women often have a lot of questions about what is and isn’t totally safe to do during their pregnancy.
 For example, can you drink liquid iv while pregnant?
-This is a question that many people have, and unfortunately, there isn’t a black and white answer.
-This blog post will explore the pros and cons of drinking liquid iv while pregnant and help you make the best decision for you and your baby.
+This is a question that many people have, and unfortunately, there isn’t a black-and-white answer.
+This blog post will explore the pros and cons of drinking liquid iv while pregnant and help you make the best decision for yourself and your baby.

 Dehydration while pregnant: The signs

 Before we hop in to discuss all the dehydration during pregnancy, we would like to recommend checking out our hypnobirthing app post and downloading the Hypnobirthing TL for a calm and relaxed pregnancy.
 You can also download our Contraction Timer TL, which is number #1 among the best contraction timer apps.

 Dehydration is a severe concern to expectant women.
 It can lead to uncomfortable symptoms like headaches and fatigue, but it can also cause more serious complications like premature labor and low birth weight.
 Therefore, it’s essential to know the signs of dehydration so that you can take steps to prevent it.
 The most common symptom of dehydration is thirst.
 However, other signs include dry mouth, dark urine, infrequent urination, dizziness, and fatigue.

 If you’re pregnant and experiencing any of these symptoms, it’s essential to drink plenty of fluids and see a doctor as soon as possible.
 Dehydration can be easily prevented by drinking eight glasses of water per day.
 However, if you’re pregnant or breastfeeding, you may need even more.
 So drink lots of fluids and pay attention to your body to stay healthy and hydrated throughout your pregnancy.